FlorentRu/AI-Driven-Investor-Recommendation-Market-Prediction-System/README.md

 - **Full-Stack Deployment:**
   Develop a web application using frameworks like Flask or Streamlit to deploy the solution for interactive analysis and real-time recommendations.

-- **Advanced Recommendation Algorithms:**
-  Incorporate more sophisticated machine learning models and risk assessment techniques to refine and personalize investment recommendations further.